deCast-xyz/.github/profile/README.md

 As anyone can add whatever modules they want, we can cover 36B hours of view as censorship resistant, non-exploitative, and all-in-one platform.

-As the first step, we build modules for token-gate live streaming by subscription with Livepeer, Superfluid and Push.
+As the first step, we build modules for token-gate/stream-gate live streaming by subscription with Livepeer, Superfluid, Sismo and Push.

 ## Problem